josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/README.md

 together.

+The chorus could provide courage, synchronisation, partial cover and a low-barrier way to join the public.

+The camera could extend that chorus beyond the street.

+It could also isolate one face from it.

+Performance footage could be detached from its political setting and recirculated through sexualised commentary, body scrutiny, hostile remix or decontextualised spectacle.

+The same recording could therefore expand participation and increase individual exposure.

 That embodied synchronisation can make a public feel real to itself before institutions recognise it as politically consequential.

 Humour acts as a pressure valve.